- Alumni & Donors

 Meaningful engagement is paramount to Sciences Po.
 More than 200 associations help students in their personal growth through arts, athletics and, most importantly, civic action.
 More on culture, sports and associations.

-If one of your students just received an admission offer, this webpage provides information to answer every question students have as they prepare to start their academic career or make their final acceptance decision.
-Go to the Welcome website.
+If one of your students just received an admission offer, the students website provides information to answer every question students have as they prepare to start their academic career or make their final acceptance decision.

 An affordable education